trivedivivek/executorch/CONTRIBUTING.md

 	 where \<area\> describes which part of ExecuTorch the change pertains to, e.g.
 	 "Release notes: runtime".
 A few of these areas include  "runtime", "backends", and "build".
 If you aren't sure whether to add a release label, you should probably still add one since it immensely facilitates release management.
+Please refer to [Release note categories](#release-note-categories) for a list of standard release note categories.
    - See https://github.com/pytorch/executorch/pull/3612 for an example PR that follows this advice.
 1. Before asking for a review, ensure that all [CI (continuous integration)